ZackJorquera/petsc-rs/CONTRIBUTING.md

 - [ ] add `KSP::set_compute_operators_single_mat`, if it would even make a different.
 Right now we just ignore one of the operators.
 - [ ] create wrapper macro to synchronize method calls, for example, we could do something like `sync! { petsc.world(), println!("hello process: {}", petsc.world().rank()) }` in place of `petsc_println_all!(petsc.world(), "hello process: {}", petsc.world().rank())`.
 Would this even work?
 - [ ] should rename the `create` methods to be `new` (make things rustier).
 We would have to change the name of the existing private `new` methods.
 - [ ] make it so panic! aborts nicely (i.e. it calls PetscAbort and MPI_Abort), maybe we have to make a petsc_abort!.
 Make all uses of panic! use petsc_abort! instead. this includes unwrap, assert_eq, and others probably.
+I started this to test out the API, but never finished it.
 - [ ] add Quadrature type (https://petsc.org/release/docs/manualpages/FE/PetscQuadrature.html)
   - [ ] do `PetscDTStroudConicalQuadrature`
 - [ ] do `https://petsc.org/release/docs/manualpages/DMPLEX/DMPlexSetClosurePermutationTensor.html`